dd-hendon/nc-news/README.md

 ## Project Summary

 The back end of a news aggregate website.
 Serves topics, articles, users and comments.
-Consumers of the API can retrieve, post, edit and delete.
+Consumers of the API can retrieve, post, edit and delete data.

 Current features: